Optimal Pure Differentially Private Sparse Histograms in Deterministic Linear Time: Introduction

-\paragraph{Technical Overview} We provide a high-level overview of our private sparse histogram algorithm and noise sampler.
+We provide a high-level overview of our private sparse histogram algorithm and noise sampler.
 More detailed overviews appear in the respective sections where each algorithm is formally presented and analyzed.